project-flogo/contrib/trigger/kafka/README.md

 # Kafka Subscriber Trigger

-The `kafka` trigger subscribes to a topic on kafka broker and listens for the messages.
+The *Kafka* trigger subscribes to a topic on Kafka cluster and listens for the messages.

 ### Flogo CLI
 ```bash